invprob-ml-workshop/invprob-ml-workshop.github.io/README.md

 ## Location

-The workshop is held at the Campus Jussieu.
+The workshop will be held at the Campus Jussieu in Paris.

 Finding Jussieu in Paris  |  Finding the workshop in Jussieu :---------------------------:|:-------------------------: